-Based on the Bankruptcy & Insolvency Act, the amount payable is based on factors including how much a bankrupt individual’s family earns above the surplus income threshold, the number of dependents within the household and any eligible expenses that may be deducted.
+Based on the Bankruptcy & Insolvency Act, the amount payable is based on factors including how much a bankrupt individual’s family earns above the surplus income limits for 2020, the number of dependents within the household and any eligible expenses that may be deducted.
 That amount will then be subject to a surplus income payment of 50% payable to the bankrupt consumer’s creditors.

-If filing for bankruptcy, it is requested that proof of the family’s income be submitted to the Licensed Insolvency Trustee.
+When declaring bankruptcy, the Licensed Insolvency Trustee must receive documentation of the family’s income.
 The trustee will then calculate the amount that needs to be paid to creditors.
 The following formula is used:

 Net Monthly Income – Eligible Deductions – Income Limit = Surplus x 50% = Monthly Payment